READ THE BREAKBEFORE IT BREAKS

 FROM BASIN TO BEACH

-We track how energy travels, bends, and dissipates before it reaches the lineup.
+Energy travels, bends, and dissipates before it reaches the lineup.

 GENERATION